-To begin to answer these questions, I looked to the for-profit sector which has been doing process improvement for decades - knowing that directly applying their frameworks may be misguided but that there likely would be insights we could glean and translate to a philanthropic context.
-This led me to “lean thinking” - a set of ideas and principles that can be used to guide and direct process improvement work.
+To begin to answer these questions, I looked to the for-profit sector, which has been doing process improvement for decades—knowing that directly applying their frameworks may be misguided but that there likely would be insights we could translate to a philanthropic context.
+This led me to “lean thinking”—a set of ideas and principles that can be used to guide and direct process improvement work.

 What is Lean Thinking?